wighawag/hardhat-deploy/README.md

 The node command is updated so that now when the node is serving, all contract are already deployed.

-It also add an argument `--export` that allow you to specify a destination file where the info about all contracts deployed (across networks) is written.
+It also add an argument `--export` that allow you to specify a destination file where the info about the contracts deployed is written.
 Your webapp can then access all contracts information.

 Note: for now, you have to use `buidler listen` instead of `buidler node` as buidler does not let plugin add options to existing task yet.